shortstheory/shortstheory.github.io/README.md

 ### Sidebar menu

-Create a list of nav links in the sidebar by assigning each Jekyll page the correct layout in the page's [front-matter](http://jekyllrb.com/docs/frontmatter/).
+Create a list of nav links in the sidebar by assigning each Jekyll page the correct layout in the page\'s [front-matter](http://jekyllrb.com/docs/frontmatter/).

 ```
 ---